Arm-ando/Arm-ando/README.md

 My name is Armando and I'm new to programming.. sort of!

 <h2>About me👨‍🔬</h2>
 During my biomedical science undergraduate degree I was exposed to bioinformatics tools and coding, which left me wanting to explore more.
+I now work within clinical research where I have been exposed to data management.

 <h3> Currently:</h3>
 <p>🔭 I’ve recently completed a Python-focussed UK Department for Education-funded Software Engineering bootcamp.